Shraysanan/YelpCamp/README.md

  - create new comment
  - update or delete existing campground or comment if you are the author.

-#more updates are yet on the way
+# More updates are yet on the way